ahmedcs/HyGenICC/README.md

 Please Refer to the \[[InstallME](InstallME.md)\] file for more information about installation and possible usage scenarios.

 #Feedback
-I always welcome and love to have feedback on the program or any possible improvements, please do not hesitate to contact me by commenting on the code [Here](https://ahmedcs.github.io/HyGenICC-post/) or dropping me an email at a hmedcs982@gmail.com. **PS: this is one of the reasons for me to share the software.**
+I always welcome and love to have feedback on the program or any possible improvements, please do not hesitate to contact me by commenting on the code [Here](https://ahmedcs.github.io/HyGenICC-post/) or dropping me an email at [ahmedcs982@gmail.com](mailto:ahmedcs982@gmail.com). **PS: this is one of the reasons for me to share the software.**

 **This software will be constantly updated as soon as bugs, fixes and/or optimization tricks have been identified.**